jcn363/MintMind/cli/README.md

 ## File I/O Service

 The native Rust File I/O service provides high-performance file operations with resource locking and IPC communication.
-It offers a secure, efficient alternative to direct file system operations in VS Code.
+It offers a secure, efficient alternative to direct file system operations in MintMind.

 ### Features